 There are eighteen different variations to pick from.
 I examined a combination of up to five different models at one time.
-The following five were selected for detailed analysis: ratio 7th year, ratio 2nd year, weighted ratio 2 years, ratio 6th year, and 4 year numeric average.
-From the 5 methods, I selected the weighted ratio 2 years.
-That model predicts a total K-12 enrollment of 5,703 students for 2014-15, a decrease of 36 students from this year.
+The following five were selected for detailed analysis: ratio 3rd year, weighted ratio 3rd year, ratio 5th year, 1 year numeric average, and ratio 6th year.
+From the five methods, I selected the weighted ratio 5th year.
+That model predicts a total K-12 enrollment of 5,689 students for 2015-16, a decrease of 30 students from this year.
 Some of the factors considered when selecting a method were the current housing market, economic conditions, Wright County births, open enrollment, and budget reductions.
+We try to look for a mid-range option for projecting our enrollment trends